Music 65 / ME 93

 Paul Lehrman teaches the Music section.
-He has been on the Tufts faculty for 14 years, teaching courses in Music for Multimedia, film scoring, Music Apps for the iPad, and Electronic Musical Instrument Design.
+He has been on the Tufts faculty since 2000, teaching courses in Music for Multimedia, film scoring, Music Apps for the iPad, History of Electronic Music, and Electronic Musical Instrument Design.
 He also directs the Tufts Electronic Music Ensemble.
 He is the technical supervisor for the music department and is director of Tufts' Music Engineering Minor program.

 Dr. Lehrman is a composer, writer, and consultant, and has had works performed at Carnegie Hall, at London Festival Hall, at Boston's and San Francisco's Symphony Halls, and on PBS-TV, History Channel, A&E, and Discovery Networks.
 He is one of the leading experts on MIDI and computer music, and was principal author of the definitive college textbook, MIDI For the Professional, which was in print for over 20 years.
 He has been a writer, columnist, and contributing editor for magazines such as Mix, Wired, Keyboard, Sound on Sound, and Electronic Musician.
 As a filmmaker, his work has been shown on PBS and at numerous festivals around the world.
 He has served as a design, documentation, and user-interface consultant for many software and hardware companies including Kurzweil, Avid, Yamaha, Roland, AKG, JBL, Mark of the Unicorn, Synthogy, and Apple.